First Aired 2/27/92

 This episode contains examples of:

-- Break the Cutie: Learning that the only thing she is worth of is being a housewife and being rejected from becoming a professional saxophone player due to her stubby fingers broke Lisa down to the point of becoming a rebellious student.
+- Break the Cutie: Learning that the only thing she is worthy of is being a housewife and being rejected from becoming a professional saxophone player due to her stubby fingers broke Lisa down to the point of becoming a rebellious student.

 Dear log: This will be my last entry, for you were a journal of my hopes and dreams.
 And now, I have none